Global Lie-Tresse theorem: Examples and counter-examples

 The group $G=\op{SL}_3\times\op{Diff}(\R)$ acts on $\E$ by symmetries, where the first factor corresponds to projective transformations of $B=\R^2(x,y)$ and the second factor corresponds to invertible changes of the dependent variable $u\mapsto U(u)$.

-Here the characteristic variety at the point $a_1=(x,y,u,u_x,u_y)$ (since the equation is quasi-linear $\op{Char}^\CC(\E,a_2)\subset{}^\CC \mathbb{P}T^*B$ does not depend on a choice of $a_2\in F(a_1)$) is given by the linear equation
+Here the characteristic variety at the point $a_1=(x,y,u,u_x,u_y)$ (since the equation is quasi-linear $\op{Char}^\CC(\E,a_2)\subset{}^\CC\mathbb{P}T^*B$ does not depend on a choice of $a_2\in F(a_1)$) is given by the linear equation

 However even though this variety belongs to a hypersurface (in our case: a point), there is no such horizontal direction at $a_0=(x,y,u)$ that annihilates all characteristics at all points $a_1\in F(a_0)$.
 And this implies existence of 2 invariant derivatives.
+To simplify the argument let us change $G$ to its normal subgroup (second component) $G_2=\op{Diff}(\R)$; the differential invariants of $G$ are then $G_1$-invariant differential invariants of $G_2$.

-To simplify the argument let us change $G$ to its second component $G_2=\op{Diff}(\R)$.
-Then the invariant derivatives are $\D_x,\D_y$ and the basic differential invariant is $w=u_x/u_y$ with the only relation (differential syzygy which is the flux equation written via $w$) -- the equation of gas dynamics
+For the pseudogroup $G_2$ we have: the invariant derivatives are $\D_x,\D_y$ and the basic differential invariant is $w=u_x/u_y$ with the only relation (differential syzygy which is the flex equation written via $w$) -- the equation of gas dynamics

-To include the first component $G_1=\op{SL}_3$ we re-write the Lie algebra of the first component via $w$.
+To include the first component $G_1=G/G_2=\op{SL}_3$ we re-write the Lie algebra of the first component via $w$.
 Here are the generators of $\g_1=\op{Lie}(G_1)$:

-Thus we have an action of a finite-dimensional Lie group on the equation (\ref{gasdyn}) and the validity of Lie-Tresse theorem in such situation is known.
+Thus we have an action of a finite-dimensional Lie group on the equation (\ref{gasdyn}) and the validity of the Lie-Tresse theorem in such situation is known.

 For completeness let us provide the exact formulae for differential invariants.
 They are micro-locally generated by

 and

 where $R=9w_2^2w_5-45w_2w_3w_4+40w_3^3$ and $w_i=\D_y^i(w)$.